What’s the best way to learn? Observing these learning principles can make learning events and experiences value adding.

 Knowledge is the information we gain through formal and informal education, while wisdom is the application of knowledge to a specific situation.

-Illustration: Assuming a Yolanda like typhoon will hit Manila in three days (Knowledge), both government and residents will take precautionary measure to reduce, if we can’t completely guarantee zero casualty and loss of property. (this is wisdom, the application of knowledge)
+Illustration: Assuming a Yolanda (international name Haiyan) like super typhoon will hit Manila in three days (Knowledge), both government and residents will take precautionary measure to reduce, if we can’t completely guarantee zero casualty and loss of property. (this is wisdom, the application of knowledge)

 Wisdom is also the recognition and application of life principles, natural and spiritual laws.
 For example, the law of gravity.
 It doesn’t matter if one believes on it or not, it’s there.
 To a fool, he shout all he wants that he don’t believe on gravity, but if he decides to jump-off a 10 story building, gravity will make him realize a deadly lesson.
 Those who recognize this law and applied it, have made technological breakthroughs, like air travel.